 Both adults and children alike find that their level and intensity of exercise peaks and troughs throughout the year.
 The body has the most amazing capacity to adapt to any stress or load placed on it providing that it has time to do so.
 If we ask more of the body both bone and muscles can get stronger.
 The problems start when we have a sudden spike in a new activity or we do more sport at a greater intensity following a period of rest such as following the summer holidays and Christmas.
 When we then resume our sport with renewed vigor in a determination to regain any lost fitness the sudden spike in activity results in tissue overload and pain.
 Transitions between the sporting seasons such as the end of the football season and beginning of the cricket season pose problems with double the demand on the body.
+This is a particular issue with teenagers who are going through a growth spurt at the same time, which puts the muscles in more danger.
+Problems can occur in any part of the body, but back issues like spondylolisthesis caused by hyperextension of the back due to rigorous sports are common among teenagers.
+Luckily, such issues can be confronted by treatment from places like Medical City Kids Orthopedics, along with many other sports-related injuries faced by young or old athletes.

 In growing athletes, there are two common types of overuse injuries, those affecting the bone and those affecting the insertion of the tendon on to the bone.
 Excessive, repetitive and sudden loading of young bones can cause bone bruising which often causes pain.
 With adequate rest, this will settle but if the symptoms are ignored, the child becomes at risk of a hairline fracture in the bone known as a stress fracture.
 These types of injuries tend to affect cricketers, swimmers and gymnasts who repeatedly arch their lower back stressing the bones in the lower back.
 They also are prevalent in the shin and foot bones especially in young runners.
 Recent thinking is that, in addition to excessive load there may also be a link to low levels of Vitamin D and it is worth considering supplementing the diet of children who live in northern England and those involved in indoor sports such as swimming and gymnastics.